MVS

-Multiple Virtual Storage, more commonly called MVS, is the most commonly used operating system on the System/370, System/390 and IBM Z IBM mainframe computers.
+Multiple Virtual Storage (MVS) is the most commonly used operating system on the System/370, System/390 and IBM Z IBM mainframe computers.
 IBM developed MVS, along with OS/VS1 and SVS, as a successor to OS/360.
 It is unrelated to IBM's other mainframe operating system lines, e.g., VSE, VM, TPF.

 Overview

 First released in 1974, MVS was extended by program products with new names multiple times, retaining the term MVS in the nomenclature: